KazMorita/polyhedron_distortion/README.md

 ```
 python polyhedron_analysis.py POSCAR n
 ```
-where POSCAR is [VASP](https://www.vasp.at/) POSCAR and n is n-th atom in the centre of the octahedron.
+where POSCAR is [VASP](https://www.vasp.at/) POSCAR and n is the n-th atom in the centre of the octahedron.
 Use the API for other input types.

 ## As an API